-It is also an important part of making clear who is responsible for managing each risk, which is one of the requirements of the VGRMF.
+It also plays an important part in clarifying who's responsible for managing each risk, which is one of the requirements of the VGRMF.

-As well as detailing the risk owner, your register should include
+As well as detailing the risk owner, your risk register should include:

 - a description of each risk